xbledsoe/NeuroimaGene/README.md

 Gamazon, Eric R., et al. "Multi-tissue transcriptome analyses identify genetic mechanisms underlying neuropsychiatric traits."
 Nature genetics 51.6 (2019): 933-940.

-## Using the Resource
+## Using the resource

 ### Accessing the resource
 The NeuroimaGENE resource can be accessed here on github.
 The directory is titled NeuroimaGENE_resource.
 Inside are a few files with the resource being NeuroimaGENE.txt.gz.
-This gzipped file contains the bonferroni significant associations between GReX and NIDPs according to each of 19 different tissue specific eQTL models derived from GTEx and enriched via JTI.
+This gzipped file contains the bonferroni significant associations between GReX and NIDPs according to each of 19 different tissue specific JTI models trained in GTEx data.

 ### Basic command line usage
-Having downloaded the datafile, it is possible to query the neuroimaGENE for NIDPs associated with GReX for a gene of interest through the following command.
+Having downloaded the datafile, it is possible to query the NeuroimaGENE for NIDPs associated with GReX for a gene of interest through the following command.
 The text to change is in all caps ("GENE_1" and "OUTPUT_PATH/FILE").
 The training_model pattern is to ensure that the header is included in the output file.

 	      zcat NeuroimaGENE.txt.gz | grep -w 'training_model\|GENE_1' > OUTPUT_PATH/FILE.txt